This easy paper plate poppy craft is perfect for toddlers and preschoolers to make for Remembrance Day, Veterans Day or Anzac Day.

 The flower is easily recognized by its vibrant colour, frilled edges and black centre.
 Our paper plate poppies closely resemble the felt poppies that we pin to our lapels in the early days of November.

 If you’re looking for a simple Remembrance Day craft to make with your kids, give our paper plate poppies a try.
-The process is fun, and the results are lovely.
+Young children will enjoy the process, and the results are really lovely.

 To make our paper plate poppy craft, you’ll need: